camunda/camunda-modeler/docs/element-templates/README.md

 ### Defining Template Properties

-With each template you Template define a number of user-editable fields as well as their mapping to BPMN 2.0 XML as well as Camunda extension elements.
+With each template you define a number of user-editable fields as well as their mapping to BPMN 2.0 XML as well as Camunda extension elements.

 Let us consider the following example that defines a template for a mail sending task: